Cricova: Wine tasting & the stunning underground city

 What’s included on the tours

 Guided tours are a must in Cricova.
 An employee will pick you up at the entrance and will drive you to the underground city.
 There, your guide will share plenty of info and will take you to every room.
-There’s always wine tasting included in the price, where you’ll try different wines and local delicacies.
+Wine tasting is always included in the price, where you’ll have the opportunity to try different wines and local delicacies.
 At the end of the tour, you can also buy bottles of wine.
 I bought some of their red wines, and I still remember them.
 Don’t miss the chance.
 The prices are reasonable.

-For the ones that can’t visit the winery right now but they’d love to try Cricova’s wine, there’s also an online shop.
+For those who can’t visit the winery right now but would love to try Cricova’s wine, there’s also an online shop.

 Shooting photos

 That’s more of a tip.
-If you follow this blog for a while, you probably know that I take the majority of photos with the Ricoh GR II.
+If you’ve been following this blog for a while, you probably know that I take the majority of my photos with the Ricoh GR II.
 However, the tiny Ricoh struggled due to the low light.
 That said, if you have a DSLR camera, have it with you.
-You won’t regret it because you will most likely have to shoot with a minimum of ISO 1600.
+You won’t regret it, because you will most likely have to shoot at a minimum ISO of 1600.

 Bonus: Where to stay in Chisinau

 If you’re still searching for accommodation for your journey to Moldova (consider visiting Transnistria too), look no further.
-I can highly recommend the Regency Hotel, which is new and modern.
-Plus, it’s easy to reach Cricova while it’s conveniently located in the center of Chisinau.
+I highly recommend the Regency Hotel, which is a new and modern establishment.
+Additionally, it’s easy to reach Cricova, as it’s conveniently located in the center of Chisinau.

 More wine regions: Nemea in Greece